-Additionally, responsible parties and response teams should be particularly attentive to the possible existence of previously-unknown cultural resource sites at/on coastal barrier islands, elevated terraces or cut-bank bluffs along rivers, pingos, most shoreline areas (particularly near embayments or promontories), and prominent inland hills.
+Additionally, responsible parties and response teams should be particularly attentive to the possible existence of previouslyunknown cultural resource sites at/on coastal barrier islands, elevated terraces or cut-bank bluffs along rivers, pingos, most shoreline areas (particularly near embayments or promontories), and prominent inland hills.

-- An unattended, 4,500 ft. gravel airstrip serving the village of Wainwright (Sheet 250 & 251) is located approximately 21 miles north of the center of this map.
+- Wainwright Air Station (Sheet 250) is located approximately 20 miles north of the center of this map.
+This facility is closed to the public and should be considered for emergency landing only.
+The unattended, 3,000 ft. gravel runway is not maintained and its condition is unknown.
+Visual inspection recommended prior to use.
+May be used for spill response operations upon approval by Elmendorf Air Force Base, 11th Air Force Airfield Management, (907) 552-7384/3636/5265. - · An unattended, 4,500 ft. gravel airstrip serving the village of Wainwright (Sheet 250 & 251) is located approximately 21 miles north of the center of this map.
 Visual inspection recommended prior to use. - An unattended, 4,400 ft. gravel airstrip serving the village of Atqasuk (located out of map coverage area) is located approximately 60 miles east of the center of this map.
 Visual inspection recommended prior to use.